 Major life (and location) changes that happened last year, however, made it difficult for me to set a fixed schedule on when I would be able to facilitate another intuitive journaling workshop.
 Thus, this year, I decided to bring these workshops online.
 I will share the tips, techniques, prompts, practice, stories, and sessions about intuitive journaling so you can do it yourself, from wherever you are, whenever you feel the need to do it.

 WHAT WE’LL NEED

 - A space to write; ideally where you won’t be interrupted.
-A pen or pencil or any other writing tools that you like, that will allow you to handwrite really fast.
+A pen or pencil or any other writing tools that you like, will allow you to handwrite really fast.

 - A journal/book is recommended, but a piece of paper is okay, too.
 You do not want a notebook that is too expensive or too precious, because you’ll handwrite in it fast and the results will be chaotic.
-Well, it’s going to look like a mess (a beautiful mess nonetheless); but you can rewrite some insights or passages you’d like to keep on a nicer notebook later.
+Well, it’s going to look like a mess (a beautiful mess nonetheless); but you can rewrite some insights or passages you’d like to keep in a nicer notebook later.

 - A kitchen timer or anything that can function as a timer.
 A mobile phone can come in handy as it has an alarm clock and a timer, but make sure it won’t be a distraction.

 - A bottle of water, or tea, or juice.
 For some reason, intuitive journaling sessions will make you thirsty.